evanmacbride/parallel-fft/README.md

 [OpenACC](https://www.openacc.org/) parallel programming frameworks to implement the [Cooley-Tukey](https://en.wikipedia.org/wiki/Cooley%E2%80%93Tukey_FFT_algorithm) fast Fourier transform (FFT) algorithm.
+It was created by Evan MacBride, Seth Prentice, and Ryan Barber for the University of Delaware's CISC372 Parallel Computing course.

 ### How To Use